matfournier/practical_haskell/README.md

 Pg 223 Exercise 6-6 you need to implement `Functor` and `Applicative` in order to implement `Monad`.
 That's what the type error is going to tell you in this question.

+## Ch7

+Pg 240 Exercise 7-3 should include InfoClientGender Male

+Pg 241 Apriori Algorithm - I found [this page](https://www.hackerearth.com/blog/developers/beginners-tutorial-apriori-algorithm-data-mining-r-implementation/) for what the algorithm was doing

+Pg 250 The referenced paper: [Adventures in three monads](http://web.mit.edu/~ezyang/Public/threemonads.pdf) by Edward Z. Yang.
+Note to self: has a good overview of MonadFail typeclass